canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q3/QuestionText.md

 You must add the following items to the class:

 - Constructors:
-    - Initializes **weight** with the input values in the constructor.
-    - If the weight value is negative it should be initialized as 0.
+    - A constructor that accepts a `double` as a parameter and uses it to initialize the **weight** attribute.
+If the input double parameter is negative, initialize the **weight** attribute to zero.
+This constructor must be visible from other classes.

 - Method:
     - Write a **makeSound** method that returns the `String` "Neigh!!"
     - It should be accessible from other classes.